stridecolossus/JOVE/panama.md

 }
 ```

-Note that the framework assumes that integer and pointer references cannot logically be `null` or returned from a native method.
+Note that we assume that integer and pointer references cannot logically be `null` or returned from a native method.

 ### Strings

 A Java string is the only non-JOVE type required to support the new framework (other than primitives).
-Therefore the native mapper is stand-alone rather than a _companion_ class in this case:
+Therefore the native mapper is stand-alone rather than a companion class in this case:

 ```java
 public final class StringNativeMapper extends DefaultNativeMapper<String, MemorySegment> {